microtrain/bootcamp/01-DevEnvironment/07-Git.md

 A basic set of guidelines for working with a git repository.
 See [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt) for keyword usage.

-* master - pristine
+* main - pristine
-    * You MUST NOT work on or apply changes directly to master.
+    * You MUST NOT work on or apply changes directly to main.
-    * Only approved changes SHALL be merged into master.
+    * Only approved changes SHALL be merged into main.
 * dev - main working branch
     * You SHOULD NOT work on or apply changes directly to dev.
     * You SHOULD create a feature/bug (working) and commit changes to that branch.